HighTechnologyFoundation/HTFCloudFellows/README.md

 ### Repository Contents

-This repository aims to provide Jupyter notebooks, tutorials, and materials focused on:
+This repository aims to provide Jupyter notebooks, tutorials, and other materials focused on:

-- Accessing and retrieving referenced datasets
+- Accessing and retrieving remote datasets, particularly weather relate data
-- Cloud storage and data transfer
+- Cloud storage, access, compute, and data transfer
 - Serverless computing and containerization
 - Big data processing frameworks
 - Climate data visualization and dash-boarding
 - Machine learning for climate data analysis
 - Case studies and real-world examples

+Each folder contains a README with more details about the intent and usages of the examples and resources in said folder.

-### Data Providers Currently Referenced in This Repository
+### Examples in This Repository

-##### FirstStreet Foundation
+#### FirstStreet Foundation

+This folder contains Jupyter notebooks that demonstrate accessing, processing, and mapping data from [First Street Foundation](https://firststreet.org/) both in the cloud (AWS) and locally.

 The [First Street Foundation](https://firststreet.org/) is a non-profit organization dedicated to quantifying and communicating climate risks to help communities and individuals make informed decisions.
 The Foundation's risk models provide comprehensive datasets on hazards such as floods, wildfires, and heat waves across the United States.

+#### More to come...

+---

 ### Contributing